By Jayne Dixon Weber

 We went to see Dr. Hagerman the following week.
 My head was still spinning.
-I remember thinking that she was a nice lady – little did I know!
+I remember thinking that she was a nice lady — little did I know!
 We also met with a genetic counselor (Amy Cronister) and Mouse and Tracy.
 At the time I had no idea how lucky we were to be able to meet with these people so soon.
-But I have to tell you, I was in such a ‘fog’, I can only vaguely remember meeting everyone, I did not hear the word ‘institution’, I remember thinking – this is a big deal, and I wondered if Mouse went by ‘Mouse’ all the time.
+But I have to tell you, I was in such a fog, I only vaguely remember meeting everyone, I did not hear the word institution, I remember thinking — this is a big deal — and I wondered if Mouse went by “Mouse” all the time?
 I’m guessing my husband got more out of the visit.

 Looking for the “Ah Ha” Moment

-One thing I was doing during this time was spending a lot of time with my son in hopes that I could figure out the best way to teach him.
+One thing I was doing during this time was spending a lot of time with Ian in hopes that I could figure out the best way to teach him.
 I would try different activities in different ways at different times.
-I was looking for that ‘ah ha’ moment.
+I was looking for that ah ha moment.

-What I really learned during the time spent with my son was what a cool person he was.
+What I really learned during that time spent with my son was what a cool person he was.
 He was funny, he had a laugh that made me laugh, and he had a view of the world that I had never seen before.
 Everyone is nice in his world.
 Everything is interesting.
-He was interested in things I knew nothing about – the names of different kinds of trucks and how a fire station operates.
-Because of my son and his social drive, we know many, many people in our community by name – our mail carrier, the firefighter, basically, you name the profession, we know him or her.
+He was interested in things I knew nothing about, like the names of different kinds of trucks and how a fire station operates.

 A New Kind of Hope

 My hope has changed over the years.
-I used to hope my son could talk, could read, and could have friends – all short-term hopes.
-He has all those now, though they would be considered different from most people – his talk sounds a little different, his reading is okay, and he has his own friends.
-It is different from mine, but that does not mean mine is better.
+I used to hope Ian could talk, read, and have friends — all short-term hopes.
+He has all those now, though they would be considered different from most people — his talk sounds a little different, his reading is okay, and he has his own friends.
+It’s different from mine, but that does not mean mine is better.

 Do I hope for better treatments?
-Sure I do, but only if it ‘adds’ to his life.
-But, I don’t put all my hopes in this one ‘basket’.
+Sure I do, but only if it adds to his life.
+But, I don’t put all my hopes in one basket.

-My current hopes for my son: a job where he can continue to learn, a little bit of money to spend on himself and others, opportunities to exercise and socialize, good health, a safe place to live, and times/places when he can just be himself.
+My current hopes for Ian: a job where he can continue to learn, a little bit of money to spend on himself and others, opportunities to exercise and socialize, good health, a safe place to live, and times/places when he can just be himself.

-At one time I had hoped my son could drive, go to college, and get married.
+At one time I had hoped Ian could drive, go to college, and get married.
 Those may all still happen, but my focus has shifted.
-What I want for my son more than anything in the world – is for him to be happy.
+What I want for Ian more than anything in the world is for him to be happy.
 And I think he is happy.
 He gets to do a lot of really neat things.
 He has practiced with the professional and college sports teams in our area.
-He has shot baskets with Carmelo Anthony – one of the best basketball players in the world.
-I think that is pretty cool.
+He has shot baskets with one of the best basketball players in the world — Carmelo Anthony.
+I think that’s pretty cool.

 Friends have said that my son brings out the best in me.
-I know my son has made me a better person.
+I know Ian has made me a better person.
 I hope both those things happen to you.